deltabeard/Haiyajan/README.md

 ## Building
 The following dependencies are recommended for building Haiyajan.
 Other tools may be used, but are unsupported by this project.
-- SDL2 (Required)
+- SDL2
-- GNU Compiler Collection (GCC)
+- C99 Compiler (such as GCC or Clang)
-- GNU Make
+- GNU Make or NMake

+For Windows builds using NMake, use the `/f` switch to point to the Nmakefile file.
+As in `nmake /f Nmakefile`.
-Simply execute `make` in the project folder.
+When using GNU Make, simply execute `make` in the project folder.

 Execute `make help` in order to see various build options.
 Some options may be automatically selected or unsupported for your build platform.